adrianhurt/vue-media-manager/README.md

 Check the events provided by [HTMLMediaElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement), [video](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video) and [audio](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio).

+### Methods
+- `forceTimeUpdate()`: forces a time update for the currentTime.
+- `requestFullScreen()`: requests the native full screen mode for a video element.
+- `cancelFullScreen()`: cancels the native full screen mode.

 ### Slots
 - `default`: the native "slot" for a video or audio tag (ie: `<source>`).

 ## SeekSlider

 ### Props
-The following props are fully available, but `MediaManager` gives you all of them ready to use within `cursorAttrs`:
+The following props are fully available, but `MediaManager` gives you all of them ready to use within `seekSliderAttrs`:
 - `progress` (required): Number with current progress within the playback (from 0 to 1).
 - `paused` (default false): Boolean that indicates if the video or audio is paused.
 - `play` (optional): Method to play the video or audio.